Help Kids Choose the Right Friends

 Starting from the age of 4-5, children start to develop friendships and share bonds, and roughly a few years later from then on, parents start to get concerned over their associations- and that’s natural.
-As a parent, it is okay for you to worry about if your kid has the right friends or not, since the circle he is in can have a huge impact on his personality, his performance and his life in general.
+As a parent, it is okay for you to worry about if your kid has the right friends or not, since the circle they are in can have a huge impact on their happiness, personality, school performance and wellbeing and life in general.

 So here’s a little help for you in that area.
 Read on to discover some actionable ways to help your kids choose the right friends and develop connections that flourish for the years to come.

-One of the best ways to encourage your kid to make new friends and interact socially, and then help him choose the right friends is to first help him discover his passion.
+One of the best ways to encourage your kid to make new friends and interact socially, and then help him choose the right friends is to first help them discover their passion.
 Growing children tend to have a specific inclination towards something- it can be drawing and painting, a particular sport, writing or anything else.
-Help your child discover what interests him, and get him to pursue it.
+Help your child discover what interests and then encourage it.them

-Get him enrolled in a class that helps hone his skills revolving around his passion, and get him to connect with other children who have the same interests.
-This is a great way to help him develop friendships with those who share a common interest with him.
+Perhaps get them enrolled in a class that helps hone their skills revolving around their passion, and get thento connect with other children who have the same interests.
+This is a great way to help a child develop friendships with those who share a common interest.

 Compare Friends to Elevators